kayalalokesh32/python_foundations/README.md

 # python_foundations
-For repository my python practice.
+I created this repo for my python practice.